 Each year during Winter quarter, we invite a prominent occupational health and safety professional to be our keynote speaker.
 Trainees, faculty, Advisory Board Members and Continuing Education Course Directors are invited.
 There are opportunities for question and answers as well as interdisciplinary activities.
 Past speakers have included NIOSH Director John Howard, Dean of UCLA's Fielding School of Public Health Jody Heymann, and UC San Francisco Medical Center, Professor Paul Blanc.

 Clinical Case Conferences

-Each Spring we visit a work-site in the greater Los Angeles area to observe the hazards and controls encountered by workers on the job.
+Each Spring in the past, we have visited a work-site in the greater Los Angeles area to observe the hazards and controls encountered by workers on the job.
 After an introduction to the company and presentations by current trainees about hazards they may observe, we tour the facility in small groups.
 This is followed by a working lunch where groups prepare a presentation based on an assignment.
 Members of the facility’s safety department attend these presentations and often find them useful in identifying improvements that can be made.
 At some facilities, trainees don the PPE (personal protective equipment) necessary for the safety of workers and visitors.

-Occupational Health & Safety (OHS) Case Studies
+Occupational Health & Safety Case Studies